sutorodw/module-1-sutoro/README.md

 # MiniBlog - A Simple Blog Website
-This is a basic HTML website prohect showcasing a mini-blog with a focus on photos, short videos, and travel experiences.
+This is a basic HTML website project showcasing a mini-blog with a focus on photos, short videos, and travel experiences.
 It is built with basic HTML layout for responsive website, ensuring the use of appropriate tags for a well-structured foundation.
 Add content that fits the topic and create a form with text boxes, a big text box, a button to submit, and checkboxes to make it more interactive and useful for users.

 ## Features

 - **Responsive Layout**: The gallery items adjust based on the screen width.
 - **Google Fonts**: Uses the Cantarell font from Google Fonts.
+- **Parallax Effect**: The homepage features a parallax scrolling effect.
 - **Navigation Menu**: Links to Home, About Us, and Contact Us pages.
 - **Gallery Section**: Displays images with descriptions.
 - **Embedded Video**: A YouTube video embedded in the page.